 ICT in health policies

 ‘DOH Policy on Digital Health’ aims to enable the use of digital technologies to improve care delivery and health outcomes.
 Read full policy on the website of Department of Health Abu Dhabi.

-Ministry of Health and Prevention (MoHaP) launched the National Nutrition Guidelines (1.95 MB, PDF in Arabic) to serve as a unified national reference on food and nutrition education in the UAE’s community and health institutions.
+Ministry of Health and Prevention (MoHaP) launched the National Nutrition Guidelines (PDF, 2 MB) to serve as a unified national reference on food and nutrition education in the UAE’s community and health institutions.
 The guideline aims to:

 The guidelines consist of six guides.
 They are: